cristipufu/aspnetcore-openapi-source-generator/README.md

 # ASP.NET Web API Source Generator

-Quickly set up a mock API using a Roslyn-based source generator designed to read OpenAPI specifications.
-By simply cloning the repository, building & running the project with a specified YAML file, you can have a fully functional mock API ready in seconds.
+Quickly set up a CRUD mock API using a Roslyn-based source generator designed to read OpenAPI specifications.
+Build and run the project with a specified YAML file and you will have a fully functional mock API ready in seconds.

 ## quick start